-And, like Las Vegas, Beijing has a nice offering of floor shows at several locations.
-Among them is Success, which is near Sanlitun Bar Street.
-It offers nightly dancing and singing shows.
-And, The House, which is in the Wangujing area, offers dancers, singers and even magic.
+Like Las Vegas, Beijing has a nice offering of floor shows at several locations.
+Among them is Success, which is near Sanlitun and offers nightly dancing and singing shows.
+The House, which is in the Wangujing area, offers dancers, singers, and even magic shows.

-Other nighttime offerings include the Beijing Opera, along with acrobatic shows that can be found at the Wansheng Juchang, which is on the north side of Bei Wei Lu near the Temple of Heaven.
+Other nighttime offerings include the Beijing Opera, along with acrobatic shows at the Wansheng Juchang, which is on the north side of Bei Wei Lu near the Temple of Heaven.

-If film is your choice, there are movie houses available, such as Cherry Lane Movies, which shows Chinese films with English subtitles (on the weekends, only located at Kent Centre).
-Also, the Box Café, near Tsinghua University, has free shows on Tuesday and Saturday, showing primarily independent films.
+If watching films is your choice, you have several good options.
+Cherry Lane Movies shows Chinese films with English subtitles (on the weekends, only located at Kent Centre).
+The Box Café, near Tsinghua University, has free shows on Tuesdays and Saturdays, showing primarily independent films.
 The UME International Cineplex is another major theater, located south of Renmin University.
 It shows major Chinese hits and sometimes American films.

-Whatever you need, you can find it at night in Beijing.
+Whatever you’re looking for, you can find it at night in Beijing.